garrettrayj/den/README.md

 * [Create an Issue](https://github.com/garrettrayj/den/issues/new) to report a bug or request an enhancement.
 * [Email the developer](mailto:garrett@devsci.net) anytime for anything.

+## Development Quickstart

+1. Clone the project from GitHub
+2. Open in Xcode
+3. Update development team settings
+4. Select the "Den" scheme and device
+5. Run the scheme

 ### Extras

 1. [xcparse](https://github.com/ChargePoint/xcparse) to extract screenshots from test results. `brew install chargepoint/xcparse/xcparse`